oninichuk/dataox_test_task/README.md

 # dataox_test_task
 ## Warning:
 Considering fact that Financial Times set articles limit per month, it made impossible to retrieve articles web pages but I implemented all necessary features using articles that I got before(when I didnt exceed limit).
-I didn't use any kind of Proxy, implemented only technical part.
+System will not get valid articles web pages due to reading limit, so it will cause fail of parsing/saving articles.
+I didn't use any kind of Proxy, implemented only technical part, it will work correctly in case of solving articles limit problem.

 ## Introduction
 System was implemented as django project which integrates with such libraries like asyncio, aiohttp(asynchronous requests), selenium